 Can Children Get Cochlear Implants?

 The FDA says children can get the devices starting at age 1.
 Most kids who are diagnosed with significant hearing loss as babies get them as soon as possible.
-A cochlear implant in early childhood exposes children to sound during the critical period when they learn speech and language skills.
+A cochlear implant procedure in early childhood exposes children to sound during the critical period when they learn speech and language skills.
 A study found that children who got a cochlear implant before 18 months old had major improvements in their hearing, speaking, and learning.